 To ensure the views of our stakeholders are properly taken into account, under our constitution we have a Harbour Advisory Group, comprised of representatives of our key stakeholder groups, such as major organisations on the river, sailing clubs, the Chamber of Commerce, environmental groups, and representatives of both Town and District Councils.

-As a publicly accountable body, the Commission strives to ensure that it maintains proper standards of transparency, accountability and integrity through compliance with the Governments Modernising Trust Ports Guidance (2).
+As a publicly accountable body, the Commission strives to ensure that it maintains proper standards of transparency, accountability and integrity through compliance with the Governments Ports Good Governance Guidance (2018).
 Further information can be found on our Governance pages.

 The Commissioners are always happy to give consideration to ideas from our stakeholders about projects or improvements they feel would benefit harbour users.
 If you have some suggestions or comments, then please Contact Us via the Harbour Office, or through your representative on the Harbour Advisory Group.